 Evelyn Wheeler, Rector

 Come on the fourth Thursday (except November) of each month at 12:00 noon for our healing service, with prayer, anointing, and laying on of hands, and Holy Eucharist.
+We offer this service jointly with Resurrection Lutheran Church.
 All are welcome.
-There will a healing service Thursday, December 22.
+There will a healing service on Thursday, March 23, at noon.

-Members of Vestry: Pam Jones, Lisa Rosenberger, Jim Schell, Ted Todd, John Hawk, Lynda Vogler (senior warden), Marcia Lucas, Nancy Watson, Barbara Kiffmeyer (people's warden).
+Members of Vestry: Karen Scroggin (senior warden), Barbara Kiffmeyer (people's warden), Pam Jones, Lisa Rosenberger, Jim Schell, Ted Todd, Nancy Watson, Deb Bunton, and Dave Sloane.